beginners-machine-learning-london/intro-live-data-feed/README.md

 # Learn to listen to live data feeds in Python

 Publish/subscribe messaging, or pub/sub messaging, is a form of asynchronous service-to-service communication used in serverless and microservices architectures.
 In a pub/sub model, any message published to a topic is immediately received by all of the subscribers to the topic.
-Pub/sub messaging can be used to enable event-driven architectures, or to decouple applications in order to increase performance, reliability and scalability.Ω
+Pub/sub messaging can be used to enable event-driven architectures, or to decouple applications in order to increase performance, reliability and scalability.
 ## What will I learn during this workshop?

-In this hands-on Beginners Machine Learning online workshop, you will learn how to listen to live feeds, parse save the received messages.
+In this hands-on Beginners Machine Learning online workshop, you will learn how to listen to live feeds, parse and save the received messages.

 During the workshop we will listen to Network Rail's live train describer data a Jupyter notebook.
 We first will look at how one can listen to these messages, then how we can define our own behaviours to save and parse messages received.